Ireland’s haunted hotspots…

 If you enjoy spooky goings on, and you’re visiting around Halloween, then make your way to County Meath, and you’ll be treated to a feast of mischief and merriment at the Púca Festival.
 This four-day event is a feast of food, art, storytelling and music, all tied together through gorgeous visuals that evoke Ireland’s rich heritage and its connection to Halloween.

-Many consider Ireland the birthplace of Halloween, and Púca’s locations pay homage to that proud tradition.
-It kicks off at the Hill of Ward, near the small town of Athboy, the location of the first great Samhain gathering over 2,000 years ago.
+Many consider Ireland the birthplace of Halloween and Púca’s locations pay homage to that, with festivities based in Athboy and Trim.
+The small town of Athboy is the location of the first great Samhain gathering over 2,000 years ago.
 Legend says druids lit a fierce fire, from which burning torches were brought to light every household.

-The action then moves to the nearby heritage town of Trim, which is transformed with wonderous illuminations, dazzling street performances and great food and drink.
+The nearby heritage town of Trim is transformed with wonderous illuminations, dazzling street performances and great food and drink.
 When the festival ends, you’ll leave with a full belly and a deeper love of Ireland’s vibrant folklore.

 Further north you’ll find castles filled with tales of betrayal and mysterious entities…Explore Day 4